 The country is made up of three main regions – the coast with its dry desert climate, the Andes mountains and surrounding highlands, and the Amazon which makes up almost 60% of the country.

 Discover the majestic architectural genius of Machu Picchu and the mysterious Nazca Lines.
 Visit the Colca Canyon and the floating reed islands on Lake Titicaca.
 Exploring the Amazon jungle is a must as well.
-Watch this short video and see the riches of Peru.

 History & Archaeology